Skip to main content

 Full source: examples/mcp-server.

 An MCP tool is a function exposed by the server and discoverable by clients.
-Tools are defined using the MCP decorator.
-The function signature defines the input schema, while the return type defines the output.
-The docstring is used as the tool description for agent consumption.
+The function signature defines the input schema, the return type defines the output, and the description tells the agent when to use it.

 from mcp.server.fastmcp import FastMCP